 4> trigger a Scheduling Request.

 NOTE: UL-SCH resources are considered available if the MAC entity has been configured with, receives, or determines an uplink grant.
-If the MAC entity has determined at a given point in time that UL-SCH resources are available, this need not imply that UL-SCH resources are available for use at that point in time.A MAC PDU shall contain at most one Timing Advance Report MAC CE, even when multiple events have triggered a Timing Advance report.
+If the MAC entity has determined at a given point in time that UL-SCH resources are available, this need not imply that UL-SCH resources are available for use at that point in time.

+NOTE X: The TAR MAC CR is generated based on the latest UE-gNB RTT available.

+A MAC PDU shall contain at most one Timing Advance Report MAC CE, even when multiple events have triggered a Timing Advance report.